-The annual operating budget for BBKUCD was \$282,518 in FY 2019-20, although actual costs were lower at \$159,458.
-Main revenue sources were lot sales and the sale of liners, urns and vaults.
-Total property tax revenue from FY 2019-20 was \$632,332.
-Main expenses for the District included insurance, professional fees, and repairs and maintenance.
+The annual operating budget for BBKUCD is reviewed and adopted annually by the Board of Trustees.
+Main revenue sources are lot sales and the sale of liners, urns and vaults.
+Total property tax revenue is anticipated to increase from year to year as shown in the table below.
+Main expenses for the District include insurance, professional fees, and repairs and maintenance.
 As of June 2020, the District had \$287,060 in its Endowment Fund.

-The District has been operating at a loss for three of the past four fiscal years, as shown below, although net income is anticipated in FY 2020-21.
-Large property purchases in FYs 2018-19 and 2019-20 led to higher total expenses and deficits in these fiscal years.
+The District has been budgeting for a loss in past fiscal years, as shown below, although net income is anticipated in FY 2020-21.
+Large property purchases in FYs 2018-19 and 2019-20 led to higher total expenses in these fiscal years.
 In addition, District's operating revenues have increased annually, in part due to the increased costs of providing employee benefits and the increased cost of needed supplies.
 Budgets for FYs 2017-18 through 2019-20 were found to have some inaccuracies that have since been identified and corrected so that the District now has an accurate balanced budget.
-An anticipated surplus was reported in the FY 2020-21 budget due to a fee increase implemented that brought fees current and consistent with industry standards.
+An anticipated surplus was reported in the FY 2019-20 budget due to a fee increase implemented that brought fees current and consistent with industry standards.